 New Hands-Free Recording Solutions Are On The Way!

 These Android workarounds are less than ideal but Snapchat is apparently trialing hands-free recording so you may not need to use them for long.
-A piece in Mashable from last year said the company was testing hands-free recording for videos up to 60 seconds long.
+A piece from Mashable from last year said the company was testing hands-free recording for videos up to 60 seconds long.
 I haven’t heard anything since but if that’s an upcoming feature, we will all be able to get more creative on Snapchat – and that’s not a bad thing!

 Do you know of any other ways to record without holding the button on Snapchat?
 A more usable or elegant way to record without using the record button on Android?
 Tell us about them below if you do!